jtburgess/indigo-TP-LInk/README.md

 It does the same thing as Set_fade_on_time.

 ### SetDoubleClickAction
-Sets the behaviour when you double-click the device in the main Indigo window to one of these:
+Sets the behaviour when you double-click the device to one of these:
 1. Instant on/off
 1. Gentle on/off
 1. Play Preset
 1. None (do nothing)

 ### SetLongPressAction
-Sets the behaviour when you "long-press" the device in the main Indigo window to one those same options -- I assume.
+Sets the behaviour when you "long-press" the device to one those same options -- I assume.
 I can't find this documented anywhere...

 ### Set_gentle_off_time
-Dets the time it takes to decrease brightness gently, in milliseconds (msec).
+Sets the time it takes to decrease brightness gently, in milliseconds (msec).
-(I don't have one of these smart wall switches so I don't know the difference between "fade" and "gentle")
+See the documentation for the device.

 ### Set_gentle_on_time
-Dets the time it takes to increase brightness gently, in milliseconds (msec).
+Sets the time it takes to increase brightness gently, in milliseconds (msec).
-(I don't have one of these smart wall switches so I don't know the difference between "fade" and "gentle")

 ---
 ## Command Line Testing